anthu/prometheus-remote-storage-adapter-for-dynatrace/README.md

 This is an experiment to use Dynatrace as remote storage for Prometheus.
 It implements both, the `remote_read` as well as the `remote_write` functionality for Prometheus.

+Possible Usecases:
+- Query and combine data transparently through Prometheus
+- Forward Prometheus-collected data to Dynatrace
+- Design Grafana dashboards with Dynatrace data using PromQL
+- Use the `remote_write` and `remote_read` implementation in Python as inspiration for other projects

 ## Architecture Overview
 ![](documentation/dt2prom_arch.png)
 ## Getting Started